cardillan/mindcode/ROADMAP.markdown

 ## Current priorities

-* When an uninitialized temporary variable is found by Dead Code Eliminator, generate compilation error.
-This happens as a result of some optimizer bug.
-* Optimization for speed
-  * Alter optimizers to collect statistics about possible speedups and their costs (in terms of instructions added per percentage of executions step avoided, weighed by the node weight) - only in the ITERATED phase.
-It would make sense to allow optimizers to offer alternatives, complicating the optimal selection problem slightly.
-  * At the end of the phase, count available instruction space and if not all speedups can be realized, choose the most efficient ones until available space is exhausted (this is a knapsack problem).
-  * In the next phase, individual optimizers will realize the accepted optimizations first.
-Reported cost must be conservative - an optimization must not create more additional instructions than predicted.
-They may then re-optimize the resulting code and propose additional optimizations (it is expected that actual code increases
-    will be smaller than anticipated, since the newly generated code may be further optimized by other optimizers).
-  * ITERATED phase end when no optimizer modified the code, and none of proposed optimizations is feasible.
-Also, new compiler option to limit the number of passes - 3 for the web app, 25(?) for the command line tool by default.
+* Improve Unreachable Code Elimination
+  * In `while true print(1) end while true print(2) end`, the second loop can never be executed.
+Unreachable Code Elimination doesn't remove the second loop - the jump to the beginning of the loop keeps it active.
+Some kind of control flow analysis will do it.
-  * Possible optimizations for speed:
+* Additional optimizations for speed:
-    * Inlining: a special case.
-If an inlining optimization is elected, the instruction list will be rebuilt from the AST tree marking the function inlined, re-running all optimizations from start.
-Maximum number of inlining rounds should be limited (say, 1 or 2, or a compiler option).
-    * Loop unrolling:
-      * Full loop unrolling fixed bounds loops
-      * Loop peeling - unroll first n iterations (with conditions in between), followed by the loop.
-      * Jump-to-middle loop unrolling for loops with fixed end condition
-      * Jump-to-middle loop unrolling for loops with fixed start that can run in the opposite direction (e.g.
-        `for i in 0 .. n cell1[i] = 0 end` - jump to position corresponding to `n` and proceed to `0`).
-      * Loop unswitching (if in loop --> loops in if)
-      * Loop fusion???
-    * Switched case expression
+  * Inlining: inlining will be done by the optimizer, no rebuilding of the AST tree.
-      * All or a subset of when branches can be rearranged and an in-memory jump table created.
+  * Switched case expression: all or a subset of `when` branches with constant conditions can be rearranged and an in-memory jump table created.
   * Return optimization: replace jump to return instruction with the return instruction itself.
-* Optimization for size: when the goal is set to `size`, selected optimizers may try to replace code with smaller, slower alternatives
-  * Case expressions: if each branch of a case expression provides just the expression value, rearrange each branch to setting the expression value to the output variable and jump out if the branch was selected.
-Saves one jump per branch, at most 1/3 instructions.
-Doubles execution time in average case.
+  * Only recreate OptimizationActions of the action's contexts are affected by previous optimizations.
+* When an uninitialized temporary variable is found by Dead Code Eliminator, generate compilation error -- if it happens, it is an optimizer bug.
 * Add block comments to allow commenting/uncommenting blocks of code when battling a syntax error (better syntax error reporting would be much more preferable, but quite hard to implement).
-* Improve data flow optimization around function calls further:
-  * Values pushed to stack need not be assigned to their proper variables first, a temp can be stored instead.
-  * Create global optimizer to handle functions with constant return values.
-Handle specific case of function always returning one of its input arguments.
-* Loop unrolling - already possible and promising big returns.
-* Stack optimizer: when an argument to recursive function call is modified in a reversible way (such as `foo(n - 1)`), instead of push/pop protection, revert the operation after the function call returns.
-Implement strict/relaxed math model to let the user block this in case the reversed operation produces result not equal to the original one.
-* `math-model` compiler option: `strict` or `relaxed`.
-Under the `strict` model, the following will apply:
-  * Loss of precision during numeric literal conversion is disallowed.
-If such a literal is found in the source code, the compilation will fail.
-Optimizations that would cause precision loss will be blocked.
-  * Restoring variable value by inverting the operation performed on it will be disallowed.
-  * Assumptions such as `x < x + 1` for a general value of `x` won't be made (for large values of `x`, this might not be computationally true: `x = 10 ** 20; y = x + 1; print(x == y)` gives `1`).
 * External variable value reuse
   * When a value is read or written to a memory cell, store it and don't reread it if not necessary, unless the memory cell was declared `volatile`.